Thick brown butter oatmeal chocolate chip cookies stuffed with peanut butter.

 Here’s a little look into the process of making these cookies.
 The full recipe is at the end of this blog post!

-peanut butter oatmeal chocolate chip cookies q&a
+peanut butter stuffed oatmeal chocolate chip cookies recipe q&a

 can I double this recipe?